Skip to content

 About Page

-1. Create a new page from your Ghost admin
+1. Create a new page in Ghost Admin.

-2. Add the page Title, Content, Excerpt, and upload a feature image
+2. Add the title, content, and excerpt, and upload a feature image.

-3. Open the page settings and choose About from the Template dropdown menu
+3. Open the page settings and choose About from the Template dropdown.

 Beirut About Page Template Option